Rongotai College

-About 40 percent of the students are of European heritage, 20 percent identify as Pasifika, and 15 percent are Maori, and there are various Middle Eastern, Asian, and African students.
+About 55 percent of the students are of European heritage, 18 percent identify as Pasifika,18 percent identify as Asian, and 20 percent are Māori, and there are various Middle Eastern, Latin American, and African students (MELAA).

 A highlight for the school is the annual McEvedy Shield athletics event.

 Location

 The school stands on the Rongotai isthmus which separates Lyall Bay and the Cook Strait to the south from Evans Bay on Wellington Harbour to the north.
 Having the sea on two sides gives it a particularly bracing microclimate, with gusty winds from the north and, in winter, icy blasts from the south.
-It is bounded to the east by Wellington Airport, and residential Rongotai to the West.
-Wellington's city center is a few kilometers to the northwest.
+It is bounded to the east by Wellington Airport, and residential Rongotai to the west.
+Wellington's city centre is a few kilometres to the northwest.

 History

 Rongotai College was opened in 1928 with Mr. Fritz Martyn Renner as its first headmaster and a teaching staff of seven.
 It was started as an "overspill" for Wellington College, which was overstretched, and Rongotai became the new school for Wellington boys in the eastern suburbs.

-Rongotai College originally accepted enrolments from students of Intermediate School age.
-However, when Evans Bay Intermediate School opened its doors in 1964, it became purely a secondary school, catering to young men in what are now called years 9 to 13.
+Rongotai College originally accepted enrolments from students of intermediate school age.
+However, when Evans Bay Intermediate School opened its doors in 1964, it became purely a secondary school, catering to boys in what are now years 9 to 13.

-The Assembly Hall, known as the Renner Hall, was opened in 1966 and is named after the founding headmaster.
+The assembly hall, known as Renner Hall, was opened in 1966 and is named after the founding headmaster.